 - Eating foods high in iron, protein, calcium, and vitamin C, which help decrease lead absorption.

 ❔ Frequently Asked Questions

-How do I know if my home has lead pipes?
+How do I know if my home has lead water pipes?

-Homes built before 1986 typically use lead plumbing, so if you can put a date to when your property was built, that’s an easy way to know.
-Another way to check is to feel your pipes – pipes made from lead are soft and dull grey in color, and when you scrape them a coin, they’ll reveal a shiny silver metal layer.
-Even if your actual pipes and faucets aren’t made from lead, you may still have lead solder between pipes, so be sure to check for that too.
+Homes built before 1986 typically use lead plumbing, so find out when your property was built.
+Another way to check is to examine your hot tap water and cold water pipes.
+Pipes made from lead are soft and dull grey, and when you scrape them with a coin, they’ll reveal a shiny silver layer.
+Even if your actual pipes and faucets aren’t made from lead, you may still have lead solder between the pipes.

 Yes, drinking lead in your water has high-level health concerns.
 Lead won’t make you sick like bacteria or viruses, but it’ll cause serious health effects if it accumulates over time in your body.
 Lead is particularly dangerous to pregnant women and children.
 Some of the potential effects of lead are physical developmental delays, behavioral problems, internal organ damage, high blood pressure, and lead poisoning.

 Can activated carbon filters remove lead?

 Not all carbon filters remove lead – but some can.
 A carbon filter’s lead reduction abilities depends on its design.
 Look for activated carbon filtration cartridges with NSF 53 certifications for lead reduction.

 Is it okay to shower in water containing lead?